GMSL2 multi-camera sync on Jetson Orin: FSYNC setup guide

-Synchronizing multiple GMSL2 cameras on Jetson requires hardware-level frame sync — software timestamp comparison introduces too much jitter for stereo or multi-view applications.
+Synchronizing multiple GMSL2 cameras on Jetson requires hardware-level frame sync, software timestamp comparison introduces too much jitter for stereo or multi-view applications.
 The FSYNC signal travels through the GMSL2 control channel from Jetson to each camera, triggering simultaneous exposure across all sensors.
-This post covers the full synchronization setup.
+This post covers the full synchronization setup, from DTS configuration to verifying sync is actually working.

 Key Insights